Bike hire at our Windermere Canoe Kayak Boathouse in Bowness-on-Windermere.

 - Staying in the Lake District for a few days or longer?
 Consider a 3 day or 7 day parking pass instead of pay as you go.
 It works out much better value for money.
 For prices and a list of participating car parks look HERE.

-- Electric Bikes.
-These are either Fat Bikes, or Cruisers, please see the booking page for more details.
+- Electric Cruiser bikes, please see the booking page for more details.

 - High Quality Hardtail Mountain Bikes, suitable for all but the roughest of Lake District trails.

 - We also have children's seats available to fit our bikes (these are NOT available on Electric bikes.
 The bracket will only fit on 17"/M, 19"/L and 21"/XL mountain bikes).

 Hire is always best booked in advance online to ensure you can ride on the day you want to.
 We will also be happy to get you out on a bike should you just turn up, as long as we have them available.